sivchari/ccowl/README.md

    ./ccowl
    ```
 3. The app will appear in your status bar as 🦉 with the current session cost
+   - macOS: Status bar in the top menu
+   - Ubuntu/Linux: App Indicator in the Gnome top bar
 4. Click on the status bar icon to see detailed information:
    - Session timing and remaining time
    - Current cost and burn rate with status indicators